MicrosoftDocs/sql-docs/docs/relational-databases/stored-procedures/view-the-definition-of-a-stored-procedure.md

 ##  <a name="Top"></a> View the definition of a stored procedure

-This topic describes how to view the definition of procedure in Object Explorer and by using a system stored procedure, system function, and object catalog view in the Query Editor.
+This article describes how to view the definition of procedure in Object Explorer and by using a system stored procedure, system function, and object catalog view in the Query Editor.

 -   **Before you begin:**  [Security](#Security)